Find a Community

 Get the Best Memory Care & Alzheimer’s Support at Five Star

 Our highly trained memory-care specialists support residents through an exclusive and innovative program called Bridge to Rediscovery.
-It’s a Montessori-based approach in which your loved one’s environment and activities are all designed around their specific abilities, preferences, and passions.
+It’s an approach in which your loved one’s environment and activities are all designed around their specific abilities, preferences, and passions.

 It’s not always easy to know when it might be time to consider memory care for a loved one.
 Check out our helpful guide to know the difference between normal signs of aging and signs of something more.